 What about alternative suppliers?

 If you are currently enrolled with an alternative supplier, this could jeopardize your community solar savings.
 CUB has heard that some alternative suppliers will not credit you for your community solar subscription at the same rate as you are being charged for electricity.
-Be sure to cancel with your supplier when you sign up for community solar.
+Be sure to check with your supplier before signing up for community solar.

 What does CUB think of this offer?